 All aforementioned directors are also directors of the International Fund for Animal Welfare (IFAW) in the United Kingdom.
-All aforementioned directors are also directors of affiliates in Australia, Canada, the Netherlands, South Africa and the United States of America.
+Apart from Robert C. Barber and Debobrata Mukherjee Daniel who retired from their IFAW position in July 2021 All aforementioned directors are also directors of affiliates in Australia, Canada, the Netherlands, South Africa and the United States of America.